brainboxdotcc/DPP/docpages/Z_01_FAQ.md

 No, D++ is a classically designed library which installs itself to your library directory/system directory as a shared object or dll.
 You must link to its .lib file and include its header files to make use of it.
 We have no plans for a single-header build.

 ## Does this library support voice?
 Yes!
 This library supports voice and will automatically enable voice if your system has the libopus and libsodium libraries.
 When running `cmake` the script will identify if these libraries are found.
-At present only sending of audio is supported.
-Receiving of audio will come soon.
+See the example programs for information on how to send audio.

 ## Does this library support sharding?
 Yes!
 D++ supports sharding and also clustering (grouping of shards into one process) to ensure it is scalable for small and large bots alike.